openshift-labs/lab-building-images/workshop/content/creating-images/02-building-an-image.md

 * Creating a container image as a batch process using a set of scripted instructions in an input file.
 The canonical example of this is using a `Dockerfile` to build a container image.

-* Creating a container image by importing a file system from a tarball.
+* Creating a container image by importing a copy of the file system from a tarball.

 In this workshop the focus is on using a `Dockerfile` as input to creating a container image, but before we start on that, we will touch briefly on the other methods described above.